By Alyse Bacine

 Common indicators include:

-The fear of abandonment in relationships often creates a self-fulfilling prophecy.
+The fear of being left often creates a self-fulfilling prophecy.
 When one constantly anticipates rejection, one may inadvertently behave in ways that strain relationships, increasing the likelihood of the very abandonment one fears most.

 Abandonment issues symptoms extend beyond thoughts and behaviors, including physical and psychological manifestations.
 Your body often carries the burden of abandonment fears through chest tightness, a racing heart, stomach problems, headaches, or muscle tension associated with relationship anxiety.